vippsas/vipps-developers/faqs/services.md

 [Brønnøysundregistrene](https://www.brreg.no/),
 it has a contact person with a Norwegian identity number.

-If the foreign company has not yet been formally established, Vipps can manually send the agreement for digital signing with Danish NemID, Swedish BankID, etc. When this is required, please contact [customer service](https://vipps.no/kontakt-oss/)
+If the foreign company has not yet been formally established, Vipps MobilePay can manually send the agreement for digital signing with Danish NemID, Swedish BankID, etc. When this is required, please contact [customer service](https://vipps.no/kontakt-oss/)